cloudfoundry/bosh-azure-cpi-release/docs/advanced/managed-identity/README.md

           default_security_group: nsg-azure
       ```

-    1. (Optional) Configure `managed_identity_resource_id` to the specific Azure resource ID of the managed identity you want to use.
-This can be done to prevent issues if the VM being used to create the BOSH director has more than one managed identity assigned to it.
+    1. (Optional) Configure `managed_identity_resource_id` to the specific Azure resource ID of the managed identity you want to use for calls made from your jumpbox VM.
+This can be set to prevent issues when the jumpbox VM being used to create the BOSH director has more than one managed identity assigned to it.

       ```
       - type: replace
-        path: path: /cloud_provider/properties/azure?/managed_identity_resource_id?
+        path: /cloud_provider/properties/azure?/managed_identity_resource_id?
-        value: /subscriptions/${subscription}>/resourcegroups/${resource-group}providers/Microsoft.ManagedIdentity/userAssignedIdentities/${managed-identity}
+        value: /subscriptions/<my-subscription>/resourcegroups/<my-resource-group>/providers/Microsoft.ManagedIdentity/userAssignedIdentities/<my-identity-name>
       ```

 1. Configure managed identity in the resource pool of BOSH director VM.
 Please make sure the managed identity has been assigned a `Contributor` role.
 Please see [Assign a role to a user-assigned managed identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-portal#assign-a-role-to-a-user-assigned-managed-identity).